google/comprehensive-rust/src/running-the-course.md

 5. Let people solve the exercises by themselves or in small groups.
 Make sure to ask people if they're stuck or if there is anything you can help with.
-When you see that several people have the same problem, call it out to the class and offer a solution, e.g., by showing people where to find the relvant information in the standard library.
+When you see that several people have the same problem, call it out to the class and offer a solution, e.g., by showing people where to find the relevant information in the standard library.

 6. If you don't skip the Android specific parts on Day 4, you will need an [AOSP